CrayLabs/SmartSim/doc/ss_logger.rst

     11:15:00 system.host.com SmartSim[65385] WARNING This is a warning message

 Notice that the `info` and `debug` log functions were filtered.
-This is because by using the highest severity level (`quiet`), we instruct SmartSim to omit the lower severity levels (`info`, `debug` and `developer`).
+This is because by using the least verbose level (`quiet`), we instruct SmartSim to omit messages at higher verbosity levels (`info`, `debug` and `developer`).

 To finish the example, set `SMARTSIM_LOG_LEVEL` to `info` in terminal::